IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-36.md

      - "Password": paste the entitlement key that you copied from the [Obtain an entitlement key](#obtain-an-entitlement-key) step
      - "Email": email address.
 This field is mostly a hint to other people who might see the entry in the configuration.

-   NOTE: The registry user for this secret is "cp", not the name or email of the user who owns the entitlement key.
+     **Note**: The registry user for this secret is "cp", not the name or email of the user who owns the entitlement key.

 6. Click "Save".